 I would like to volunteer to help at NYPOWER!

-You sure can and we will have more info on that soon!
+You sure can and we will have page up for that here!

 Can we fly Sparky motors?

 Generally Yes, field conditions during the event will dictate that.